-- a.
-Voting experience at a World Service Conference. - b.
-Four-years continuous sobriety. - c.
-Service oriented background and willingness to serve. - d.
-A thorough working knowledge of the Twelve Concepts of Service, Twelve Traditions, Conference Charter and Bylaws, Conference Standing Rules, Robert's Rules of Order and Parliamentary Procedure. - e.
-Have read the minutes of the two previous Conferences. - f.
-Have read and understand the World Service Manual. - g.
+- 1. Voting experience at a World Service Conference. - 2.
+Four years continuous sobriety. - 3.
+Service oriented background and willingness to serve. - 4.
+A thorough working knowledge of the Twelve Concepts of Service, Twelve Traditions, Conference Charter and Bylaws, Conference Standing Rules, Robert's Rules of Order and Parliamentary Procedure. - 5.
+Have read the minutes of the two previous Conferences. - 6.
+Have read and understand the World Service Manual. - 7.
 Knowledgeable in parliamentary strategies.